ThaisRobba/invrse/_posts/2014-10-29-making-a-character-invincible.md

     entity.invincible = !entity.invincible;
 }
 {% endhighlight %}

-we can now use this with any entity
-As you can see, here we create the toggleInvincible function so that it can be used with any number of entities - including the player, needed be.
-This approach is far more flexible (and cleaner!).
+As you can see, this approach is far more flexible (and cleaner!).

 ###Did I fire 5 timers or 6?